 Client acquisition is a big part of an MSP’s growth and sustainability.
-According to Datto’s 2019 State of the MSP Report, about 80% of MSPs predict adding between one and 10 new clients within the next year.
 This means that whether your MSP is brand new or well established, growing your customer base should always be a top priority.

 Your marketing and brand awareness plan should be at the forefront when sourcing and securing clients.
 When drafting a business plan, MSPs should pay close attention to how they present their services to potential customers.
 You can have the greatest solution stack on the market, but it will count for nothing if no one knows about it.

 With that said, an attractive, user-friendly website is a must.
 Make sure your products, services, and price points are clearly outlined.
 If you need them, ready-to-use marketing assets and expert assistance are another area where a partner can help.

 New MSPs should also invest in a good CRM to help generate leads, nurture prospects, and automate certain marketing activities.
 Once you launch your business, prospecting and following up on leads will routinely occupy a significant portion of your workday unless you start automating those tasks.

 Networking is another worthwhile activity for client acquisition.
 Hand out those business cards, ask existing clients for referrals, and seek help when you need it.

 #4 Start selling